vuejs/docs/src/guide/migration/migration-build.md

    - You can filter for specific warnings in the browser console.
 It's a good idea to use the filter and focus on fixing one item at a time.
 You can also use negated filters like `-GLOBAL_MOUNT`.

-   - You can suppress specific deperecations via [compat configuration](#compat-configuration).
+   - You can suppress specific deprecations via [compat configuration](#compat-configuration).

-   - Some warnings maybe caused by a dependency that you use (e.g. `vue-router`).
+   - Some warnings may be caused by a dependency that you use (e.g. `vue-router`).
 You can check this from the warning's component trace or stack trace (expanded on click).
-Focus on fixing the warnings that originates from your own source code first.
+Focus on fixing the warnings that originate from your own source code first.

    - If you are using `vue-router`, note `<transition>` and `<keep-alive>` will not work with `<router-view>` until you upgrade to `vue-router` v4.